 Mark 8

-This chapter also warns us to be aware of false teachings which will spread erroneous ways of thinking and wrong principles that will grow like weeds in the soul; these wrong ways will occupy the room in our souls, and the Word itself will have no room to grow because the mind always thinks of human teachings before God’s teaching.
+Summary.
+Again, in this chapter, we see that the Lord Jesus continues to travel, proclaim the gospel, and show mercy.
+Three significant points stand out in this chapter: 1) Peter’s confession of the Lord Jesus as the Christ the Son of the Living God, which was given to Peter by the mercy of the Father as the first disciple to get this knowledge; we can say that at this point Peter has experienced a new birth (not the baptism in the Holy Spirit).
+2) The Lord Jesus teaches His disciples that the Son of Man must suffer, be rejected, be mocked, and be killed; however, He will rise again after three days.
+Finally, 3) The Lord Jesus teaches the multitudes what it means to become a follower of Him: deny yourself; take up your cross and follow Him; be ready to suffer tribulations for the gospel and the Lord Jesus’ sake.
+In this chapter, it also warns us to be aware of false teachings, which will spread erroneous ways of thinking and wrong principles that will grow like weeds in the soul.
+These wrong ways will occupy the room in our souls, and the Word of God itself will have no room to grow because the mind always thinks of human teachings before God’s teaching.
 The eyes that look to be lifted by humans and want to be praised by humans will be like leaven in the bread.
-Other events given in this chapter are: 1) The Lord Jesus shows mercy and compassion on the crowd that gathered around Him and fed them; 2) The Lord Jesus interacts with the Pharisees and warns them that no sign from heaven will be given; 3) The Lord Jesus shows mercy and heals a blind man at Bethsaida; He restores his sight and gives him clarity in his mind when he sees things, to understand what he sees.
+Other events given in this chapter are: 1) The Lord Jesus shows mercy and compassion on the crowd that gathered around Him and feeds them; 2) The Lord Jesus interacts with the Pharisees and warns them that no sign from heaven will be given; 3) The Lord Jesus shows mercy and heals a blind man at Bethsaida.
+He restores his sight and gives him clarity of mind when he sees things, so he can understand what he sees.

 [1] In those days, again a great multitude being, and not having what they might eat, having called the disciples, He says to them,